Philip-Mascaro/CPE_322/lab04/README.md

 ```
 ![l4s61.png](images/l4s61.png)
 because it was still not working, I decided to move on and troubleshoot it at a later time\
+from this point until the troubleshooting section there are no errors\

 ```
 $ cd ~/iot/lesson4